-Clients will benefit from the person-centered approach offering the core conditions and resolving issues such as feeling rejected, feeling abandoned, blame and guilt, being unable to say goodbye, loss and grief, shock, shame and pain.
-Depression can form the multitude of emotions and feelings engulfing them.
+Clients will benefit from the person-centred approach offering the core conditions and resolving issues such as feeling rejected, feeling abandoned, blame and guilt, being unable to say goodbye, loss and grief, shock, shame and pain.
+Depression can form a multitude of emotions and feelings, engulfing them.

-Some people may struggle talking about suicide as it would seem that it is not always met with sympathy, empathy or the respect it deserves.
+Some people may struggle to talk about suicide as it would seem that it is not always met with sympathy, empathy or the respect it deserves.
 This outlines how it's made to feel shameful as the person-centred approach will be ideal and recommended to combat this element of shame.

 By talking about it, we make suicidal people feel less alone, supported and able to ask for help.
 We set depression free from the stigma it carries.
 If we want to reduce the rates we need to offer support, understanding and show care and love.